fluxxshep/DiscDV/README.md

 at https://freedv.org, then go to the installation folder and copying `libcodec2.dll` and `liblpcnetfreedv.dll` to the `lib` directory in the directory of the python files.

-Then, run `audio_config.py`, and find the numbers for the audio devices connecting your PC and radio.
+Then, run `config.py`, and find the numbers for the audio devices connecting your PC and radio.
-Edit the `audio_input_device` and `audio_output_device` variables in `audio_config.py` to match those device numbers.
+Edit the `audio_input_device` and `audio_output_device` variables in `config.py` to match those device numbers.

 Finally, install hamlib from https://hamlib.github.io/

-Edit the `rigctld_command` variable in `rig_config.py` to start `rigctld` and control your radio properly.
+Edit the `rigctld_command` variable in `config.py` to start `rigctld` and control your radio properly.
 Go to https://hamlib.sourceforge.net/html/rigctld.1.html for help with rigctld.

 ## Step five: you should be good to go!
 Run the `bot.py` file with `python3 bot.py` to start the bot!

 # A note on OS compatibility
-This program is designed for Windows and Linux, but only tested by me on Windows.
+This program is designed for Windows and Linux, but only tested on Windows.
 There may be some issues on Linux that do not exist when running this program on Windows.
 This program is not designed to run on macOS.